-After all these procedures, the final list of ranked candidates would be transferred to analysts for further analysis, such as using Bayesian methodology and posterior overlap analysis on the waveform [35].
+After all these procedures, the final list of ranked candidates would be transferred to analysts for further analysis such as using Bayesian methodology and posterior overlap analysis on the waveform [35].
 If the event passed the analysis, it would be designated to be a new gravitational wave event.

-Although, in theory, gravitational waves could be produced from other sources other than binary coalescence, the current sensitivity of our available detectors could only detect gravitational waves with relativity large amplitude $(10^{-21} \mathrm{m})$ [26].
-Therefore, contemporary detectors do not readily detect gravitational waves from other sources.
+Although in theory gravitational waves could be produced from other sources other than binary coalescence, the current sensitivity of our available detectors could only detect gravitational waves with relativity large amplitude $(10^{-21}m)$ [26].
+Therefore, gravitational waves from other sources are not readily detectable by contemporary detectors.
 As a result, this research would only focus on the lensing of gravitational waves from compact binary coalescence.

 Research focusing on searching gravitational waves signal has developed numerous search pipelines to search for possible candidates.
-It was already mentioned that numerous researchers are out there searching for gravitationally lensed counterparts of confirmed gravitational wave signals.
-However, it is confirmed that there are currently no gravitationally lensed pairs in the catalogue of detected gravitational waves [19].
-To find other possible lensed pairs, lower signal-to-noise ratio signals that usually would not cause a trigger are required during the search as the first detected lensed image would most probably be a sub-threshold signal [19].
-These possible gravitational wave signals are called sub-threshold gravitational waves, as their intensities are not high enough to reach the normal trigger threshold.
+It was already mentioned that there are already numerous researches out there to search for gravitationally lensed counterparts of confirmed gravitational wave signals.
+However, it is confirmed that there are currently no gravitationally lensed pairs in the catalog of detected gravitational waves [19].
+To find other possible lensed pairs, it is required to search for signals with a lower signal-to-noise ratio that usually would not cause a trigger during the search as the first detected lensed image would most probably be a sub-threshold signal [19].
+These possible gravitational wave signals are called sub-threshold gravitational waves as their intensities are not high enough to reach the normal trigger threshold.

 As mentioned before, this research employs GstLAL as our search pipeline.
-GstLAL is a pipeline built initially for gravitational wave detection but not lensed gravitational waves.
+GstLAL is a pipeline originally built for gravitational waves detection but not gravitational waves.
 However, it is possible for us to modify the pipeline to suit our requirement for sub-threshold gravitational lensing searching.

-GstLAL is a gravitational wave signal-searching pipeline that utilises matched-filtering analysis technique.
-The matched-filtering technique is already mentioned in the previous section.
-The output of the matched-filter is the signal-to-noise ratio (SNR) [20], which is equivalent to the inner product of the whitened data with the whitened template.
-Whitening is required as several strong spectral lines always exist, which would severely affect the data analysis process.
-In the GstLAL pipeline, the calculations are performed in the time-domain.
-As a result, we have the following:
+GstLAL is a gravitational wave signal searching pipeline that utilises matched-filtering analysis technique.
+The matched-filtering techniques is already mentioned in the previous section.
+The output of the matched-filter is the signal-tonoise ratio (SNR) [20], which is equivalent to the inner product of the whitened data with the whitened template.
+Whitening is required as there are always several strong spectral lines exist which would severely affect the data analysis process.
+In GstLAL pipeline, the calculations are performed in the timedomain.
+As a result, we have:

-$$x_i(t) = \int{-\infty}^{\infty} d\tau \hat{h}i(\tau) \hat{d}(\tau + t), \qquad (20)$$ where is the whitened data, and the whitened template $h_i(\tau)$ is defined similarly.
-Here the accent \tilde{x} represents the corresponding Fourier-transformed frequency of function x, and \hat{y} represents the whitened data of the series y.
-The subscript i represents the process running over each template parameter set in the template bank. $S_n(f)$ is the single-sided noise power spectral density (PSD).
+$$x_i(t) = \int{-\infty}^{\infty} d\tau \hat{h}i(\tau) \hat{d}(\tau+t), \qquad (20)$$ where is the whitened data and the whitened template $\hat{h}i(\tau)$ is defined similarly.
+Here the accent \tilde{x} represents the corresponding Fourier-transformed frequency of function x and \hat{y} represents the whitened data of the series y.
+The subscript i represents the process that would run over each set of the template parameters in the template bank. $S_n(f)$ is the single-sided noise power spectral density (PSD).